 Screened twisted pair cable should be used.
 For longer cable runs or noisier environments, use of a cable specifically designed for RS485 may be necessary to achieve optimum performance.
 All "A" terminals should be connected together using one conductor of the twisted pair cable, all "B" terminals should be connected together using the other conductor in the pair.
+The cable screen should be connected to the "Gnd" terminals.

 A Belden 9841 (Single pair) or 9842 (Two pair) or similar cable with a characteristic impedance of 120 ohms is recommended.
 The cable should be terminated at each end with a 120 ohm, quarter watt (or greater) resistor.
 Note: Diagram shows wiring topology only.
-Always follow terminal identification as per the wiring diagram lasered on the side of the SDM120CT.
+Always follow terminal identification on Eastron Digital meter product label.